The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Then Camila’s sentence review.

-Then a motion in Miguel Herrera’s case arguing prosecutorial suppression, judicial bias, and newly corroborated alibi evidence drawn from Rosa Benítez’s notes.
+Then a motion in Miguel Herrera’s case arguing judicial bias, prosecutorial suppression, and newly corroborated alibi evidence drawn from Rosa Benítez’s notes.

 The legal work was immaculate.